Whitney is a mom trying to evoke a healthy, happy life for herself and her family.

 Very interesting and thorough hub.
 MRSA certainly is scary!

-benny Faye Douglass from Gold Canyon, Arizona on September 25, 2009:
+Benny Faye Ashton Douglass from Gold Canyon, Arizona on September 25, 2009:

 Thanks for your hub of a medical dictionary, I was enlighten by all the knowledge. thanks for sharing.
 Godspeed. creativeone59